mzhao123/IBMCLoudDemo-FNTPR-DANIEL/README.md

 - The ability to delete reports after a confirmation page
 - Delete users that have not been validated
 - Ability to edit reports already created by the user
+- Ability to download reports already created by the user
+- Admin accounts with the ability to review, download, and edit reports from other users
 ### Development features (to be removed in final release):
 - Make any query to any database
 - Delete all rows from both the user and funding tables